bhruszka/discount-calculator/README.md

 A flexible, domain-driven discount calculation system for e-commerce shopping carts.
 Supports multiple discount types with conditional eligibility rules and automatic selection of the best discount per cart item.

+---

+**Disclaimer:** The system architecture, domain model, and core implementation were designed and developed by me.
+AI tools were used to assist with writing comprehensive test suites, generating docstrings, and preparing documentation/README content.

+---

 ## Quick Start

 Try the interactive demo to see the system in action: